Bookmark this page so you can return and explore any of the 435+ senior focused cycling posts (Archive at bottom of page).

 8) Borrow My Support Network

-• Online communities for heavier riders are welcoming and practical.
+• Online groups for heavier riders are very welcoming.

 My Essentials for Overweight Beginners